Periodicity and Free Periodicity of Alternating Knots: Murasugi decomposition and -action on alternating knots

 \section{Murasugi decomposition and $q$-action on alternating knots}

 From \cite{co2}, to any $q$-periodic prime oriented alternating knot $K$, we can exhibit a $q$-periodic alternating projection.
 This implies that the adjacency graph ${\cal G}(K)$ of the Murasugi decomposition into atoms of $K$ admits an automorphism of order $q$ (\cite{co}, see Theorem 6.1 below).
-In this section, we will show that the Murasugi decomposition on a freely $q$-periodic alternating knot enables to extract more informations on its free $q$-periodicity.
-The strategy is to locate the position of the Murasugi atoms with respect to the essential decomposition by essential Conway circles into jewels and TBDs of a freely $q$-periodic alternating projection.
+In this section, we will show that the Murasugi decomposition on a freely $q$-periodic alternating knot enables to extract some interesting informations on its free $q$-periodicity.
+The strategy is to locate the position of the Murasugi atoms with respect to the essential decomposition by the essential Conway circles into jewels and TBDs of a freely $q$-periodic alternating knot.

 Let $L$ be a prime {\bf oriented} alternating link.
 Consider an alternating projection $\Pi$ of $L$ endowed with the orientation of $L$.
 By splicing $\Pi$ at each crossing while respecting the orientation, we get a bunch of {\it Seifert circles} which are oriented, simple and disjoint circles.
 These circles bound {\it Seifert disks} on the projection sphere.
-By connecting these disjoint disks by half-twists that correspond to crossings, we obtain an {\it algorithmic Seifert surface} $\widetilde \Sigma$ based on $\Pi$.
-We can express $\widetilde \Sigma$ as the {\it diagrammatical Murasugi sum} of the Seifert surfaces of the atoms of $\Pi$.
+By connecting these disjoint disks by half-twists that correspond to crossings, we obtain an {\it algorithmic Seifert surface} $\widetilde \Sigma$ based on $\Pi$ whose boundary is $L$.
+We can express $\widetilde \Sigma$ as the {\it diagrammatical Murasugi sum} of the Seifert surfaces of the atoms of $L$.
 As done in (\cite{quwe1}, \cite{stoi}), an atom is a prime oriented special alternating link (where {\bf special} means that all of its crossings are of the same sign).
 So we have positive and negative atoms.
-Since the collection of atoms is independent of the choice of an alternating projection of $L$, it is an isotopy invariant and we can speak of the collection of atoms in $L$ denoted by ${\cal C}_a (L)$.\\ We define the {\bf adjacency graph} ${\cal G}(L)$ of an oriented prime alternating $L$ as a bipartite tree whose vertices represent negative or positive atoms; two vertices of ${\cal G}(L)$ are connected if and only if their two associated atoms with opposite sign share a common Seifert circle.
+The collection of $L$-atoms ${\cal C}_a (L)$ is independent of the choice of a projection of $L$, provided it is alternating and is therefore an isotopy invariant.\\ We define the {\bf adjacency graph} ${\cal G}(L)$ of an oriented prime alternating $L$ as a bipartite tree whose vertices represent negative or positive atoms; two vertices of ${\cal G}(L)$ are connected if and only if their two associated atoms with opposite sign share a common Seifert circle.
 The adjacency graph is an isotopy invariant in the class of oriented alternating links (\cite{quwe1}).